-As well as punk rock and hard trance, Dr Mu loved Dead or Alive and the KLF, You Spin Me Round and What Time Is Love? being two of his favourite songs of all time.
+As well as punk rock and hard trance, Dr Mu loved Dead or Alive and the KLF, What Time Is Love? being his favourite song of all time.
 His very name was inspired by the KLF’s original name: The Justified Ancients of Mu Mu.

 In the late 80s, the band had shaken up the world of popular music with the controversial use of the digital sampler, with which they copied bits of existing music and pasted them onto a new, often humorous context.

-Among his best-loved movies were Abigail’s Party and Personal Services and he was a big fan of John Waters and Divine’s films.
-But his favourite actress was the legendary Jeanne Moreau, who once famously said, “I always thought I would die young, but now it’s too late.”
+Among his best-loved films were Abigail’s Party and Personal Services, and he was a big fan of John Waters‘ movies.
+But his favourite actress was Jeanne Moreau, who once said, “I always thought I would die young, but now it’s too late.”

-The last time I saw him, a few weeks before his passing, we watched two short films from the 1950s: Le Balon rouge (The Red Balloon) and Crin-Blanc (White Mane), by Albert Lamorisse – both so movingly beautiful that we were left speechless for a while.
+The last time I saw him, a few weeks before his passing, Noël cooked dinner and we watched two short films from the 1950s: Le Balon rouge and Crin-Blanc – both so movingly beautiful that we were left speechless for a while.